RobTillaart/MTP40C/README.md

 - **uint16_t getGasConcentration()** returns the CO2 concentration in PPM (parts per million).
 The function returns **MTP40_INVALID_GAS_LEVEL** if the request fails.

-- **void suppressError(bool se)** sets or clears a flag that replaces the error value 0 with the last read value if the request fails.
+- **void suppressError(bool se)** sets or clears a flag that replaces the error value with the last read value if the request fails.
+This is useful when plotting the values and one do not want a sudden spike.
+One can still check **lastError()** to see if the value was OK.
 - **bool getSuppressError()** gets the value of the suppress flag.
 - **int lastError()** returns last error set by **getGasConcentration()** or by **getAirPressureReference()**
-Reading resets lastError to MTP40_OK;
+Reading resets internal error to MTP40_OK;

 ### Configuration